eryxcoop/crypto-docs/src/crypto/curves.md

 ![image](../images/curve.png)

-The point $R$ is $-(P+Q)$.
+*The point $R$ is $-(P+Q)$.
 And the inverse of a point, is just the mirror image respect to the $x$ axis.
 So $P+Q$ is the mirror point of the point $R$ where the line $PQ$ intersects the curve a third time.
 The cool thing about elliptic curves, is that you have a guarantee that when you take two different points, the line will intersect in a third point.
-There are some special cases for when you take a point and its inverse, and you take the same point twice $P+P$.
-This cases form a vertical line, and we say this line also intersects with the neutral element $0$.
+There are some special cases: when you take a point and its inverse, and when you take the same point twice $P+P$.
+This cases form a vertical line, and we say this line also intersects with the point at infinity $0$.
+This point, is also the neutral element.

 When adding a point with itself a number of times, we'll use the following notation: $3P=P+P+P$.

 ## Curves over finite fields
 We are interested in curves where $x, y \in \mathbb{F}_p$.
 We'll note the points in the curve $E(\mathbb{F_p})$.
-Here, things get more caotic:
+Here, when we plot the points $(x, y)$ for a specific curve, things get more caotic:

 ![image](../images/curves_2.png)